The Boys From Bukom: Champions From the Birthplace of Ghanaian Boxing

+Meet the boys from Bukom – a small, poor fishing community in Accra that has produced no fewer than five world champions.
 The stories of their rise from obscurity to repeatedly shock the boxing world are the source of great inspiration to sportsmen worldwide, but one question lingers: what it is about Bukom that produces such great fighters?

 The history of Bukom’s boxing success began with Roy Ankrah, a fighter who won many international bouts at a time when Ghana was still a member of the British Empire.
-Back then, the colonialists introduced boxing to communities along the coast, building gyms and encouraging the natives to fight.
-However, after Ghana gained its independence in 1957, the spirit of boxing continued to live on.
+Back then, the colonialists introduced boxing to communities along the coast, building gyms and encouraging the locals to fight.
+After Ghana gained its independence in 1957, the spirit of boxing continued to live on.
 David Kotei, known as DK Poison, was a local boy who turned professional in 1966 aged just 16 and became the first Ghanaian to win a world title, which he retained for two years.

 Three out of the four medals that Ghana has won at the Olympics have come from boxing, with Clement Quartey, brother of another world champion, Ike Quartey, winning silver in the light welterweight division at the 1960 Games in Rome.
-Most boxing fans remember Ike for his controversial defeat at the hands of Oscar de la Hoya in 1999 after he had held the WBA title from 1994-1998, and on the streets of Bukom, he is one of the greats that young fighters look up to when training.
+Most boxing fans remember Ike for his controversial defeat at the hands of Oscar de la Hoya in 1999 after he had held the WBA title from 1994-1998, and on the streets of Bukom he is one of the greats that young fighters look up to when training.

 Today, boxing is still the preferred sport in Bukom, with the gyms that blooded these global stars still in operation and producing the next generation of icons.
 There have been attempts to understand why this small community is responsible for the manufacture of such boxing talent, but with little infrastructure, it may simply come down to nature versus nurture.
-No one can definitively point out why the boys from Bukom grow up to be such great fighters.
+No one can definitively figure out why the boys from Bukom grow up to be such great fighters.

-Bukom does not get as much recognition as it should for producing the nation’s best fighters, although in November 2016 President Mahama inaugurated the Trust Sports Emporium, a brand-new 4000-seater boxing arena that is long overdue in the community.
+Bukom does not get as much recognition as it should for producing the nation’s best fighters, although in November 2016 President John Mahama inaugurated the Trust Sports Emporium, a brand-new 4,000-seat boxing arena that was long overdue in the community.
 Boxing still continues in Bukom, with the next generation of fighters sparring every day, waiting for their chance to be king of the ring.